kb-dk/solr-and-snippets/corpus_analysis/README.md

 # Conclusions

 I think I could go on studying this for a while.
-I have to conclude this here, before the actual conclusions.
-There are interesting things to find here, though, and I think my armchair text processing supports the notion that life is very much about making love, death and graves.
+However, I have to conclude this here, before the actual conclusions.
+There are interesting things to find here, though.

+The result from my armchair text processing supports the notion that life was already in early modern Europe about sex, death and rock n'roll.
+Since rock wasn't there yet, people had to be content with sonnets for the time being.